Courses

 Fall.

-GOVT4000 Major Seminar
+GOVT 4000 Major Seminar

 Major seminars in the Government department are small, advanced courses that cover an important theme or topic in contemporary politics in depth.
 Courses place particular emphasis on careful reading and classroom discussion, and students can expect to write a significant research paper.
 These courses are open to all Cornell students, but preference in admissions is given to seniors over juniors, and to Government majors over other students.
 Topics vary by semester and section.
+Fall 2024 Topics include: Empire and Black Radical Political Thought; Empire and (Anti)Colonial Violence; Feminisms: Simone de Beauvoir as Political Thinker; Pirates, Sailors, and Terrorists; Climate Change and International Security; Inequality and the Welfare State; Russian Politics.
+Spring 2025 Topics include: Equality; Martin Luther King, Jr.; Politics of Public Policy.

 Full details for GOVT 4000 - Major Seminar